landv/gambas/README.md

 ----

-If you did this all correctly and now Hit < F5 > on your keyboard, gambas will execute the  startfunction in module Test and presents the test result in the console:
+If you did this all correctly and now Hit < F5 > on your keyboard, gambas will execute the  startfunction in module Test, which works through the method(s) of our TestContainer and presents the test result in the console:

     ----------------------- Test Results -----------------------
      1 Tests done